-Besides FF7, the Resident Evil 2 and 3 remakes both sold well.
+Besides FF7 and Crash, the Resident Evil 2 and 3 remakes both sold well.

 Which is why developers are working double time to create new versions of classic games.

-For example, EA is creating a “remastered” version of the original Command & Conquer game.
+For example, midway through last year, EA released a “remastered” version of the original Command & Conquer game.

-And Nintendo is planning to remaster and re-release the acclaimed RPG Xenoblade Chronicles as Xenoblade Chronicles: Definitive Edition.
+And Nintendo has remastered and re-released the acclaimed RPG Xenoblade Chronicles as Xenoblade Chronicles: Definitive Edition.